 As obvious as it sounds, most of the commenters want to stay away from Korean drama series with a hint of abuse in the plot.
-If you think it’s unavoidable, make sure it doesn’t intrude the whole story or else they’ll leave your work and move on.
+If you think it’s unavoidable, make sure it doesn’t intrude on the whole story, or else they’ll leave your work and move on.
 Even myself, I don’t like it if it’s way too much abuse.

 12. Sincerity from characters

 When it comes to showing sincerity from your characters, as a writer, it means you have to return to how real people react to certain situations, including the most difficult.
 Do they exaggerate?
 Take note of them.
 Observe these people who have gone through a lot of hurdles this year.

 At this point, to make your characters relatable as possibly as they could, it’s important to portray them based on reality.
 Realism in fiction, they say.
 Given this, this leads to my next point.